 An SSL attempt will be made for the newly cloned site IF SSL is enabled on the original site.
 For this reason, it is important to make sure that your DNS is resolving correctly for the newly cloned site before you attempt cloning.
 This will speed up the search and replace because the system will just run a single compound regex.

 If DNS is not resolving the clone will proceed as normal and the SSL attempt will fail and GridPane will ensure that all URLs in the database for the new site are replaced with HTTP variants, and this requires 3 passes instead of 1.
 You can then manually enable SSL later.

-Click on the Sites link in the GridPane main menu to go to the Sites management page.
+Click through to your Sites page in the GridPane main menu in your account to go to the Sites management page.